calvan-liang/calvan-liang.github.io/projects/helpinghands.md

   - Javascript
   - React Native
   - Firebase
-summary: Hawaii State Resource Directory App developed for the 2020 Hawaii Annual Code Challenge
+summary: Hawaii State Resource Directory App developed for the 2020 Hawaii Annual Code Challenge (HACC)
 ---

-Test
+Helping Hands is a Hawaii State Resource Directory App that was developed by a five member team called HACCsgiving for the 2020 Hawaii Annual Code Challenge (HACC).